georgringer/crowdin/Documentation/Index.rst

 Crowdin
 =========

-This extension serve to support both backend and frontend translation This extensions integrates the inplace editing of Crowdin into TYPO3.
-Using this features makes it fast and simple to add translations of XLF files used in the backend.
+This extension serves to support both backend and frontend translation.
+This extensions integrates the in-context editing of Crowdin into TYPO3.
+Using this feature makes it fast and simple to add translations of XLF files used in the backend.

 ----